IdkwhatImD0ing/PaddyPlantPrognosis/README.md

  - The importance of collaboration and communication within a team in order to achieve a common goal.
  - Developing an understanding of how to work with large datasets and how to scale machine learning models.

-## What's next for Pennmanship Pro
+## What's next for Paddy Plant Prognosis
 Possible features we have thought about implementing:

  - Incorporating new machine learning models that can identify more types of diseases, pests, and other issues that can affect paddy crops, and expanding the app's capabilities to cover other crops besides paddy.